whatsupmailbox/whatsupmailbox.github.io/_posts/2016-02-05-Luxor-Box-Subscription-Gift-With-Purchase-1951-Maison-Francaise-News-Coupon.md

 <br>

-<p>Checkout my <a href="http://whatsupmailbox.com/subscriptions/reviews/Luxor-Box-Subscription-January-2016-Review" target="_blank">January 2016 Luxor Box review to see what you could be getting!</p>
+<p>Checkout <a href="http://whatsupmailbox.com/subscriptions/reviews/Luxor-Box-Subscription-January-2016-Review" target="_blank">my January 2016 Luxor Box review</a> to see what you could be getting!</p>